by Amy Leipziger

 With the rise in anti-trans legislation during this so-called "don't say gay" era, state lawmakers claim they are protecting children, yet there has been no movement to tamp down on Gun violence which is now the leading cause of death among children in America.
 A meditation on common sense, culture wars, and the dangers of the right-wing mentality.

 by Kathryn Venezia

-That's right New Yorkers, marijuana is legal now.
+That's right New Yorkers, Cannabis is legal now.
 Still many of us are left wondering where and when it's ok to light up?
 And what is the legislature planning next?
-An update on the state of Marijuana laws in New York.
+An update on the state of Cannabis laws in New York.

 by Thom Barranca

 Is the Criminal legal system truly the proper avenue for breaking the cycle of addiction and putting an end to the opioid crisis?
 With increased access to street Fentanyl and rising rates of overdose, this article explores alternative methods to alleviate the problem, including NYC's introduction of Safe Injection Facilities.

 We are often faced with the gender wage gap in the workplace, but was anyone expecting a similar gap to appear in prescription meds?
 A law student explores her experience with Accutane and why there's a hidden Equal Protections argument beneath this tiny pill.

 At the intersection of addiction and incarceration lies a conundrum.
 If submission to rehabilitation is offered as a substitute for incarceration, is there really a meaningful choice involved?
 The pros and cons of substance abuse programs in prisons.

 Conservatives staunchly believe bail reform is at the root of all crime.
 This article looks at the actual black letter law of updated bail laws and discusses the changes included in Governor Hochul's recent budget proposal.
 A discussion on why the reform is vital and should remain in place.